LabKey/labkey-api-java/python/Labkey/README.txt

 Free, Hosted Test Server
 ===========

 The sample login information provided above for the hosted.labkey.com server provides you with read access only.
 This level of access is sufficient for only selectRows and executeSql.
-To test the other APIs on this server, please contact info@labkey.com.
+To test the other APIs on this server, please contact us at https://www.labkey.com/company/contact-us.
 LabKey Software will happily provide you with a private, free project on this server to use for testing.

 Further details at http://www.labkey.com/hosted/labkey-hosted